Version 1.10 ©Alex Fung, August 2020.

 At several places, additional information is available as tool tips.
 Usually they are the books and scrolls you can read.
 Move the mouse on the words looking like theseInformation will appear as tooltips like this to see them.

 There is nothing to pick (that counts toward the pick count in the mission statistic) in this mission.

 In this mission, different difficulty levels have access to very different amount of powerups (in later missions, the difference tends to become much smaller).
 This walkthrough has included the powerups and loots for all three difficulty levels.
 The two versions (Thief Dark Project and Thief Gold) also has a slight difference in loot location.

 Since you do not need to leave the Bonehoard at Normal Difficulty, the sequence of places to visit is slightly different.
-This is necessary to make sure you get everything before the mission suddenly completes — the mission completes when you fulfil all your objectives, it does not care whether you have collected all the loots or seen all the places.
-Therefore, some places that Hard and Expert players will visit on their way out of the Manor must be visited in advance by Normal players.
+This is necessary to make sure you get everything before the mission suddenly ends — the mission completes when you fulfil all your objectives, it does not care whether you have collected all the loots or seen all the places.
+Therefore, some places that Hard and Expert players will visit on their way out of must be visited in advance by Normal players.
 During the walkthrough, you will be directed to jump forward and back (following hyperlinks) as required.
-If you correctly set the difficulty level in the drop boxes above, the cumulative loot and pick count will be adjusted to follow you jumping around.
+Once you correctly set the difficulty level and version information in the drop boxes above, the cumulative loot and pick count will be adjusted to follow you jumping around.